KimberleyCook/git-commands/README.md

 Otherwise, you'll have to manually sort through them in the conflicted file.
 Make sure you have no <<< or >>> in your file as your conflicts live in these.

 #### Reverting
-If you want to delete your current changes and revert back to the previous commmit (this will lose any amends you have uncommited so only do this if you're sure)
+If you want to delete your current changes and revert back to the previous commmit (this will lose any amends you haven’t commited so only do this if you're sure)
 ```
 $ git reset --hard
 ```